projectolympus/keen-trade/README.md

 Additional *Base Material* suggestions will be considered. *Base Material* suggestions should introduce new capability to the *Trading Station*, and ideally be a resource storage block.
-An example would be adding a Copper *Base Material*, which would introduce restricted hours during which it would allow the *Trading Station* would operate.
+An example would be adding a Copper *Base Material*, which would introduce restricted hours during which it would allow the *Trading Station* to operate.